 So ya think ya want to be a bird photographer?

-Recently a question was asked by a new member on a nature photography critique forum where I am a member that struck my funny bone and I just had to reply.
-The person basically wanted to know what the secret is to photographing birds and after thinking about it for a few moments I replied to their question, not just once but three times and honestly I could have posted much more to answer their question.
+Awhile ago a question was asked by a new member and aspiring bird photographer on a nature photography critique forum where I am a lifetime member that struck my funny bone and I just had to reply to their inquiry.
+The person basically wanted to know what the secret is to photographing birds and after thinking about it for a few moments I replied to their question, not just once but three times and honestly I could have posted much more to answer them.

 I’m taking the liberty of editing my own words again instead of quoting directly from the thread.
 Some of my replies are serious, some are funny and tongue in cheek.
 Some are both.
 I’ll let you be the judge of when I am serious or not.